replicatedhq/troubleshoot.sh/docs/source/collect/deprecated/run.md

 The name of the collector.
 This will be prefixed to the path that the output is written to in the support bundle.

 ##### `namespace` (Optional)
-The namespace to look for the pod selector in.
+The namespace to schedule the pod in.
 If not specified, it will assume the "current" namespace that the kubectl context is set to.

 ##### `image` (Required)
 The image to run when starting the pod.
 This should be accessible to the nodes in the cluster.